 We sincerely wish you an unforgettably positive experience as a VinUniversity resident!
 To help you to prepare for and benefit from your university life, please take a look at this guide.

-The Student Council (SC) serves as the voice of the students, with the responsibility for overseeing student organizations and acting as a means for students to govern their non-academic lives.
-SC is a group of elected and volunteer students working together with an adult advisor within the framework of a constitution or bylaws to provide a means for student expression and assistance in school affairs and activities, give opportunities for student experience in leadership, and encourage student/faculty/community relations.
-SC includes a president, vice president, secretary, and members.
+The Student Council (SC) serves as the voice of the students, ensure that all voices are heard and addressed.
+SC is a group of elected and volunteer students working together within the framework of a constitution or bylaws to provide a means for student expression and assistance in school affairs and activities, give opportunities for student experience in leadership, and encourage. student/faculty/community relations.
+SC includes a president, secretary, and members.

 Explore our student-run clubs and societies here.

-Whether you are a Vietnamese or an international student, studying at VinUniversity will be a unique and life-changing experience, opening a whole new world to you.
-VinUniversity aims to provide students with a wide variety of opportunities to explore and embrace differences both within their own culture and cultures with which they may not be familiar.
-As a member of the VinUniversity community, you can also join VISA (VinUniversity International Student Association) which is established to bring together the diverse international community at the university, and to support international causes/events on and off campus.
+Whether you are a domestic or an international student, studying at VinUniversity will be a unique and life-changing experience.
+VinUniversity aims to provide students with a wide variety of opportunities to explore and embrace differences both within their own culture and cultures which they may not be familiar with.
+Apart from joining different student clubs, you can also join VISA (VinUniversity International Student Association) which is established to bring together the diverse international community at the university, and to support international causes/events on and off campus.

-Here at VinUniversity, we value diversity so that you can be yourself and enjoy learning from the diversity of others.
-We respect that all our students are unique and that some will need their own private space in order to practice religious rituals; these students will be accommodated with prayer rooms in the dormitory areas.
+Here at VinUniversity, we value and celebrate diversity so that you can be yourself and enjoy learning from others.
+We respect that all our students are culturally unique.
+Some students will need their own private space in order to practice religious rituals; as such, prayer rooms are set up in specially designated areas on campus.

 Education at VinUniversity emphasizes the importance of learning for public service and the public good.
 Community-Based Learning (CBL) allows you and community organizations to work together to meet both their needs and your academic requirements.
 Not-for-profit and government organizations identify projects of research, analysis, or evaluation that would be helpful to them, their beneficiaries, or the wider community.
 These projects are then matched to courses at VinUniversity.